davchez/cse15l-lab3-report/README.md

 #### Example F
 ![Image](screenshot7.jpg)

+[Additional grep documentation on l](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
 The -l extension to the grep command allows for a simplification of the results produced by any grep search.
 This Example F employs the same -R -l combination as Example E, just using a more specific substring to return two files containing the instance(s) of "The United States".
 For smaller and more niche results like this, it might be redundant to use the -l extension for so few files.
 However, it still produces the exact first instance of the substring: so it may prove to be useful in the end for certain uses.

 <br>